seemoo-lab/pyshimmer/README.rst

 provides a solid foundation to extend it where necessary.
 Please feel free to make contributions in case the code is missing required calls.

+Please submit pull requests against the develop branch.
+When a new version is released, the current state of the develop branch is merged into master to produce the new version.

 Installation
 ------------